-- Traditionally, the number of licensed voice telephony or broadcasting operators has been limited. - Previously, authorization and licensing of service providers was based on the type of service (voice, data, and video) or technology (cellular, fixed telephony, terrestrial broadcasting). - However, in a converged setting, it is difficult to maintain these boundaries because of overlaps, broadcasters are offering telecom services (Internet, voice), while telecom service providers (e.g. phone companies) are offering broadcasting services (IPTV).
+- Traditional licenses & authorizations were designed for a circuit switched technology era when clear functional differences existed between services and infrastructure - Goal of licensing is the allocation of scarce resources, establishing regulatory certainty and a framework for privatization and competition, universal access, etc - Traditionally the number of licensed voice telephony or broadcasting operators has been limited. - Authorization and licensing of service providers were based on the type of service (voice, data, and video) or technology (cellular, fixed telephony, terrestrial broadcasting). - However, in a converged setting, it is difficult to maintain these boundaries because of overlaps, broadcasters are offering telecom services (Internet, voice), while telecom service providers (e.g. phone companies) are offering broadcasting services (IPTV).
 Further, cellular operators are providing mobile television services.